s5546/16BPP_RGBA_Decoder/README.md

 # 4BPP_RGBA_Decoder
 Created for PicoCTF 2019.
 Decodes 4-char hex groups into RGBA images.
 Was not the answer to the problem, but like... its fun.
+Technically it's more like 12 BPP + 4 bit transparency.

 also i named the python file the wrong thing, it does RGBA decryption not ARBG decryption